AnmolSirola/Web3Learn-Cohort/Readme.md

 1) Selecting the Chain you are working on :- There are many blockchains, the two most famous and in demand are **Ethereum** and **Solana**.
 According to many stats ethereum has more market cap and has bigger developer community, so here we will be talking about.

-2) Building Smart Contracts:- We need to know about Solidity to learn ethereum development as it is one of the most important and famous programming language.
+2) Writing Smart Contracts:- We need to know about Solidity to learn ethereum development as it is one of the most important and famous programming language.
 Smart contracts are simply programs stored on a blockchain that run when predetermined conditions are met.
 With the help of Solidity we will be able to write smart contracts which is the backend of our program.

+3)